-- Under the existing RHA Intergovernmental Agreement (IGA), all four member governments must provide consent for the RHA to place an initiative on the ballot.
-Consent means agreeing to appear on the ballot-not necessarily supporting the measure. - Approval by 75% of the RHA Board is also required. - Initiatives can be placed on either odd- or even-year ballots but must be in November due to TABOR.
+- Under the existing RHA Intergovernmental Agreement (IGA), approval by 75% of the RHA Board is required for the RHA to place an initiative on the ballot.
+Consent means agreeing to appear on the ballot. - Initiatives can be placed on either odd- or even-year ballots but must be in November due to TABOR.

-• Ballot landscape considerations:
+Ballot landscape considerations: